gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 ## Replacing Edgar: the main challenges

 Replacing such critical software requires time, effort, and a thoughtful approach.
 Here are some of the things we need to consider:

-- 850K videos is a lot of data to transfer.
-Many of our procedures take hours to complete and involve many services.
+- Many of our procedures take hours to complete and involve many services.
 Should a dozen-hour-long process crash in the middle, it would be very wasteful to restart from the very beginning
-- Long-running processes should behave correctly with limited resources and bottlenecks: for instance, it is much faster to store something to a relational database than to transcode a video file.
+- Long-running processes should behave correctly with limited resources and bottlenecks.
-We must regulate long-running processes so that the fastest steps are not giving the slowest steps more work than they can handle.
+We must regulate long-running processes so that the fastest stages (e.g. CRUD operations) are not overflowing the slowest stages (e.g. video transcoding) with more work than they can handle.
 - Users are still using the legacy system on a daily basis.
-We cannot shut Edgar down until we can provide them with a replacement that is at least as good as Edgar on every aspect.Doing so requires being able to not only implement every feature the legacy software has (sometimes in the form of different features with greater capabilities), but also transfer every data from the old system the new one.
+We cannot shut Edgar down until we can provide them with a replacement that is at least as good as
+Edgar on every aspect.
+Feature-parity with the old system is not enough: we also need to transfer decades worth of data to the new system.
-- we need **one-shot data replication** to transfer the entirety of the data to a newly provisioned database
+  - We need **one-shot data replication** to transfer the entirety of the data to a newly provisioned database...
   - and **real-time data replication** so changes users make in Edgar are reflected in Mediahub immediately
-- We don't want to make a mere copy of Edgar on a more recent foundation, we want to build a radically better system.
+- We don't want to make a mere copy of Edgar on a more recent foundation, we want to build a radically better system, with new features.
 As we reimagine our video supply chain and change the underlying data model, data from the legacy will need to be *translated*  to the new model.
 Fortunately, Scala's powerful type system allows us to express these transformations safely and easily reject invalid data.

 ## The building blocks of our architecture: Scala microservices and Kafka topics